ayansh1729/dsproject/README.md

 ## Overview

 This project is a data science application with a web interface built using Flask.
-It allows users to interact with the data science models and visualize results through a user-friendly web interface.
+It allows users to interact with the data science model to predict the maths score of student based on various parameter.

 ## Features